Hodge theory of Kloosterman connections: Introduction

-Theorems \ref{thm:intro-k-odd} and \ref{thm:intro-k-even} are proved by constructing a compatible system of potentially automorphic Galois representations with $\ell$ running over all prime numbers, such that $r_{k, \ell}$ is unramified at primes $p \neq \ell$ outside $S$ and has traces of Frobenius
+Theorems \ref{thm:intro-k-odd} and~\ref{thm:intro-k-even} are proved by constructing a compatible system of potentially automorphic Galois representations with $\ell$ running over all prime numbers, such that $r_{k, \ell}$ is unramified at primes $p \neq \ell$ outside $S$ and has traces of Frobenius

-The search for such Galois representations was initiated by Fu and Wan, who showed in~\cite{FW08} that $L$-functions of symmetric power moments of Kloosterman sums can be realized as Hasse--Weil zeta functions of \textit{virtual} schemes over $\Spec \ZZ$.
+The search for such Galois representations was initiated by Fu and Wan, who showed in~\cite{FW08} that $L$-functions of symmetric power moments of Kloosterman sums can be realized as Hasse\nobreakdash-Weil zeta functions of \textit{virtual} schemes over $\Spec \ZZ$.
 An actual Galois representation with traces~\eqref{eq:tracesFrobenius} was first constructed by Yun \cite{Yun15} as a subquotient of the \'etale cohomology of a smooth projective variety over $\QQ$ cut off the affine Grassmannian of $\GL_2$.

-Our construction is instead inspired by, although it does not rely on, the theory of exponential motives, as developed by the first author and Jossen \cite{F-J18}.
-In a nutshell, this is a theory of motives for pairs $(X, f)$ consisting of a smooth variety $X$ over $\QQ$ and a regular function $f$ on~$X$ that enriches the de~Rham cohomology of the flat vector bundle $\fqq{f}=(\mathcal{O}_X, \de +\de f)$, \ie
+Our construction is instead inspired by the theory of exponential motives, as developed by the first author and Jossen \cite{F-J18}.
+In a nutshell, this is a theory of motives for pairs $(X, f)$ consisting of a smooth variety $X$ over $\QQ$ and a regular function $f$ on~$X$ that enriches the de~Rham cohomology of the vector bundle with connection $\fqq{f}=(\mathcal{O}_X, \de +\de f)$, that is,

+We shall also consider the de~Rham cohomology with compact support $\coH^n_{\dR,\rc}(X, \fqq{f})$ and the middle de~Rham cohomology~$\coH^n_{\dR,\rmid}(X, \fqq{f})$, defined as the image of the latter in the former under the ``forget supports'' map.
+When $f$ is the zero function, $\coH^n_{\dR}(X, \fqq{f})$ is the usual de~Rham cohomology of~$X$ and one can indeed prove that Nori motives, one of the candidates for the abelian category of mixed motives, form a full subcategory of exponential motives.
+However, the function does not need to be identically zero for an \emph{a priori} exponential motive to be classical.
+For instance, this is always the case for an exponential motive of the form~$\coH^n(X \times \Afu, t f)$.
+If the zero locus $Z=\{f=0\}$ is smooth, it is isomorphic to $\coH^{n-2}(Z)(-1)$, which should be thought of as a cohomological shadow of the identity